California voters embrace recreational marijuana

 Victory also was declared on Tuesday by supporters of a similar measure in Massachusetts, giving legalized recreational pot its first toehold in New England.

-The Marijuana Policy Project, the nation's leading organization supporting liberalization of cannabis laws, likewise projected passage of measures permitting medical use of marijuana in Florida, Arkansas and North Dakota.
+Nevada voters also backed legalization for recreational purposes, but neighboring Arizona rejected a similar proposal.
+In the fifth state, Maine, the result was too close to call on Wednesday morning.

-The outcome was less certain for recreational marijuana initiatives in Maine, Arizona and Nevada, and for a medical cannabis measure in Montana.
+The Marijuana Policy Project, the nation's leading organization supporting liberalization of cannabis laws, likewise projected passage of measures permitting medical use of marijuana in Florida, Arkansas, North Dakota and Montana.

 Before Tuesday, 25 states had already legalized cannabis in some way, whether for medical or recreational uses, or both. [here]

-Approval Tuesday in California alone, home to 39 million people, would put nearly a fifth of all Americans in states where recreational marijuana is legal, according to U.S. Census figures.
+Approval in California alone, home to 39 million people, means that almost a fifth of all Americans live in states where recreational marijuana is legal, according to U.S. Census figures.

 California was the first U.S. state to legalize medical marijuana, doing so in 1996.